IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/communications/create-a-custom-contacts-service.md

 The following sections describe how to create a custom contacts service implementation.

-Example code for the concepts presented here is provided in `examples/telephone/customcontacts`.
+The example code for the concepts presented here is provided in `examples/telephone/customcontacts`.

 ### Service module setup